buildwithgrove/path/docusaurus/docs/develop/path/cheatsheet.md

 ---
 sidebar_position: 2
-title: PATH Cheat Sheet
+title: Cheat Sheet
 ---

 # PATH Cheat Sheet <!-- omit in toc -->

-This guide provides quick reference commands for setting up and running a local PATH instance in Tilt.
+This guide provides quick reference (i.e. a cheat sheet leveraging lots of helpers) for setting up and running a local PATH instance in Tilt.

 :::warning

-These instructions are intended to run on a Linux machine.
+1. These instructions are intended to run on a Linux machine.
+2. These instructionsobfuscate a lot of the underlying details to get you up and running quickly.

 TODO_TECHDEBT(@commoddity): Adapt the instructions to be macOS friendly.